kumbulanit/t-sql/sql trainning/untitled/module 3/Module3_Exercise_Answers.md

     FORMAT(BaseSalary, 'C0') AS [Current Compensation],
     TenureYears AS [Years of Service],
     PerformanceSegment AS [Performance Classification],
-    SkillsPortfolioStatus AS [Skills Portfolio Assessment],
+    SkillsPortfolioIsActive AS [Skills Portfolio Assessment],
     CareerDevelopmentPath AS [Recommended Development Track],
     RetentionRiskAssessment AS [Retention Risk Analysis],
     SuccessionReadiness AS [Leadership Potential],

     -- ROI analysis for training and development investments CASE
-        WHEN PerformanceSegment LIKE 'High Performer%' AND SkillsPortfolioStatus != 'Expert Level Portfolio' THEN 'High ROI - Advanced Skills Investment' WHEN PerformanceSegment LIKE 'Medium Performer%' AND SkillCount < 3 THEN 'Medium ROI - Professional Development'
+        WHEN PerformanceSegment LIKE 'High Performer%' AND SkillsPortfolioIsActive != 'Expert Level Portfolio' THEN 'High ROI - Advanced Skills Investment' WHEN PerformanceSegment LIKE 'Medium Performer%' AND SkillCount < 3 THEN 'Medium ROI - Professional Development'